-The Budget and Academic Policy Committee will call for volunteers and appoint two Hearing Officers each spring.
-It is desirable but not required that the Hearing Officers have served on the Hearing Panel.
+The Budget and Academic Policy Committee will appoint two Hearing Officers each spring.
+It is desirable but not required that the Hearing Officers have served on a Hearing Panel.

-C. Selection of Members for an Individual Hearing Panel
+B. Selection of Members for an Individual Hearing Panel

-An individual Hearing Panel shall be composed of two (2) faculty members, one (1) student members, and one (1) non-voting Hearing Officer.
-The members of the Hearing Panel shall be chosen randomly by the Chairperson of the Budget and Academic Policy Committee or his/her designee.
-In appeals arising from dismissal from an academic program, if possible, at least two (2) of the faculty and student members of the panel should be chosen from the Board members appointed from the constituent college or school involved.
+An individual Hearing Panel shall be composed of two (2) faculty members, one (1) student member, and one (1) non-voting Hearing Officer.
+The members of the Hearing Panel shall be chosen randomly from the Hearing Panel Pool by the Chairperson of the Academic Appeals Board or his/her designee.
+In appeals arising from dismissal from an academic program, if possible, at least two (2) of the faculty and student members of the Hearing Panel should be chosen from the Hearing Panel Pool members appointed from the constituent college or school involved.

-VII.
+IV.
 Hearing Procedures